 - The knowledge of God and Evil

-To accommodate the fresh start of Ashura, Hindu scholars created the concept of Tri-divinity to include Lord Brahman as the god of creation, Lord Siva (in commemoration of Meru) as the god of both creation and destruction, and Lord Vishnu as the god of preservation.
+To accommodate the fresh start of Asura, Hindu scholars created the concept of Trinity (Tri-divinity) to include Lord Brahman as the god of creation, Lord Siva (in commemoration of Meru) as the god of both creation and destruction, and Lord Vishnu as the god of preservation.
 Beside their rivalry, the three siblings were all recognized and were revered for their crucial contribution to the world civilization of today.
 Zoroastrianism however changed the Dragon (Naga) image of the Aryaman ()Sivaism) into the force of Devil and the Bull Image of the Nanda (Brahmanism) as Satan.

 - The Tree of Knowledge vs the Tree of Life

 In a clash with Arjuna, Duryodhana titled Karna as a prince of Anga, a symbolic move that qualified Karna to fight with Arjuna.
-It was doubtfully that Karna became the ruler over Anga by the arrangement, since Duryodhana who gave out the title was then just a prince himself.
-Karna however was originated from the Sun God and the connection of the naga kingdom of the east with the Sun Dynasty was traditionally strong.
+It was doubtfully that Karna became the ruler over Anga by the arrangement since Duryodhana who gave out the title was then just a prince himself.
+Karna however was originated from the Sun God and the entitlement of eastern naga kingdoms to the Sun Dynasty was traditionally strong.
 As we shall see, Anga was actualy located at Southeast Asia to become later the seat of Angkor (Anga-Nagara)

 - Dvaravati at Gujarat